Cancer Care Review

 On this page

-A Cancer Care Review (CCR) is a conversation between a patient and their GP or Practice Nurse about their cancer journey.
+A Cancer Care Review (CCR) is a conversation between a patient and a Health or Social Care professional about their experience with cancer.
 It is essential to personalised care and helps patients to:

 - talk about their cancer experience and concerns